blakeblackshear/frigate/docs/docs/frigate/installation.md

 :::warning

-For Frigate to start, you will need to have a valid configuration file inside your `config/` directory mentioned above.
-You can find a minimal reference configuration with a dummy camera on the [full reference config page](https://docs.frigate.video/configuration/reference/).
+For Frigate to start, it requires a valid configuration file inside the `/config/` directory mentioned above.
+There is a step by step guide to creating a minimal configuration in the [getting started guide](https://docs.frigate.video/guides/getting_started#configuring-frigate).

 :::